Hen-Mateus/Energy-Exchange-Website/README.md

-# Exchange of Energy Surplus
+# Exchange of Energy Surplus Dashboard

 This project was developed within the scope of the course "Integrated Project 3".
 This web application embraces a comprehensive approach, encompassing frontend, backend, and a database, built using Node.js, Express, React, Bootstrap, and PostgreSQL.
 The focus of this project is to facilitate the trading of surplus energy and provide detailed information about the buying and selling process of energy.